 How Ninja Added 30,000 Daily Viewers To His Stream

-A lot of the growth should be attributed to Ninja’s foresite in noticing a game that will be HOT and going all-in on it.
+A lot of the growth should be attributed to Ninja’s foresight in noticing a game that will be HOT and going all-in on it.
 He made his transition while PUBG was peaking in popularity so he had to trust his intuition while his stats dipped for a couple weeks.

 Ninja streams consistently.

 He’s one of the most active streamers.
 Additionally he’s one of the best community builders on Twitch.
-So when a new user arrives they get inducted into his community and that is the first to converting them into fans.
+So when a new user arrives they get inducted into his community and that is the first step to converting them into fans.

 Lastly he does an exceptional job of marketing his brand outside of Twitch.

 If you’re growing your channel I’d pay very close attention to what Ninja does both on stream and off.

 And to the people who think Ninja’s growth came solely from Dr. Disrespect…

 When you look at the data it’s pretty clear.
 The score is: Ninja 1, Trolls 0.